min-071/min-071/README.md

 ## 👩‍💻 About Me

-- 💻 Full Stack Developer with 3+ years of experience
+- 💻 Full Stack Software Developer with 3+ years of experience
 - ⚙️ Focused on .NET, backend systems and APIs
 - ☁️ Interested in cloud-native and scalable applications
 - 🤖 Currently building AI-powered applications